-Even if you stop drinking alcohol, it’s still important to seek a medical evaluation if you’ve experienced liver pain.
-Your doctor will assess your liver function and rule out non-alcohol-related causes of the pain.
+Even if you stop drinking alcohol, it’s important to seek a medical evaluation if you’ve experienced liver pain.
+Your doctor will assess your liver health, possibly via a liver function test (blood test) or liver biopsy, and rule out non-alcohol-related causes of the pain.

 Incorporating exercise and adding healthy foods such as fruits and vegetables into your diet improves liver pain.
 The addition of high fiber foods and the reduction of sugar, salt, refined carbohydrates, and trans fats also helps.
 And of course, curbing alcohol consumption is the best lifestyle change to make.

 Some dietary modifications that help maintain liver health and reduce liver pain include:

 - Papaya juice

 - Bland foods

 - Dark chocolate